liferay/liferay-docs/en/developer/appdev/articles/03-service-builder/03-creating-o-r-map/03-defining-global-service-info/01-defining-global-service-information-intro.markdown

 | **Important:** When a project is created using the
 | [Service Builder template](/docs/7-2/reference/-/knowledge_base/r/using-the-service-builder-template),
 | the Declarative Services dependency injector and its dependencies are
 | configured for the project by default.
-Configuring a project to use the Spring
+To use the Spring
-| dependency injector and its dependencies requires creating the project using
+| dependency injector instead, create the project using
 | the Service Builder template and the `--dependency-injector spring` option
-| with Blade CLI or `-DdependencyInjector=spring` option with Maven.
+| (Blade CLI) or `-DdependencyInjector=spring` (Maven).

 ## Package Path